Kitura/kitura.dev/en/starter/generator/deploy_cloud_foundry.md

 <div class="titleBlock">
 	<h1>Deploying to the Cloud with Cloud Foundry</h1>
-	<p>Use the generator to create scaffolding for a simple Kitura web application and deploy to the cloud using `Cloud Foundry` cli.	</p>
+	<p>Use the generator to create scaffolding for a simple Kitura web application and deploy to the cloud using Cloud Foundry CLI.	</p>
 </div>

 > ![warning]
 Make sure you have installed the command-line tools as described in
 > [Installation](installation.html) before you begin.

+---

+#### In this tutorial you will:

+- Create a scaffolded Kitura application
+- Use CloudFoundry CLI to deploy to Bluemix

 ---
 <span class="arrow">&#8227;</span> First, run the Swift Server generator (see [Command line tools](command_line_tools.html)):